What to Expect

 Graduate & Online Students

-Graduate Nursing students will be contacted by their advisor for registration and are not required to attend an Advising and Registration Day.
+Graduate and online students will be contacted by their advisor for registration and are not required to attend an Advising and Registration Day.

 Maximizing Your Education